webplatform/docs/css/properties/transform-origin/index.md

 |Notes====Remarks===
 The origin may be moved along all three axes with this single property by specifying the relative position of each axis in the following order: <code>x-axis y-axis z-axis</code>.
 The grid complies with the right-hand rule for Cartesian coordinate systems.
 The x-axis increases from left to right; the y-axis increases from top to bottom; and the z-axis increases away from the user (higher z-values are more distant).

-The version of this property using a vendor prefix, '''-ms-transform-origin''', has been deprecated in Internet Explorer 10 and later.
-To ensure compatibility in the future, applications using this property with a vendor prefix should be updated accordingly.
-However, be aware that '''-ms-transform-origin''' is the only form of this property that is recognized by Windows Internet Explorer 9, which supports 2-D Cascading Style Sheets (CSS) transforms.
+Microsoft deprecated <code>-ms-transform-origin</code>, the vendor-prefixed version of this property, with the release of Internet Explorer 10.
+It should only be included for compatibility with earlier versions.

-If the '''transform-origin''' property is not set, the transform begins in the center (equal to a '''transform-origin''' value of <code>50% 50%</code>).
+If the <code>transform-origin</code> property is not set, the transform begins in the center at screen level (equal to a <code>transform-origin</code> value of <code>50% 50% 0</code>).
+* If fewer than three values are provided, the third value (z-axis) is assumed to be <code>0</code> (screen level).
-If only one value is specified, the second value is assumed to be <code>center</code>.
+* If only one value is specified, the second value (y-axis) is assumed to be <code>50%</code>.

-3-D transforms are only supported in Internet Explorer 10 and later.
+The versions specified in the Compatibility Table indicate compatibility for 2-dimensional implementations of this property.
+To see compatibility for 3-dimensional implementations of this property, please refer to the Compatibility Table for <code>[[css/transforms/transform-origin-z | transform-origin-z]]</code>.
 ===Standards information===
 *[http://go.microsoft.com/fwlink/p/?LinkID{{=}}223145 CSS Transforms Module, Level 3], Section 8
 }}